codidact/co-design/docs_src/setup/improving.md

 mark your pull request as *Draft Pull Request* while you're still trying to make it work.

-## How to build the CSS and the documentation?
+## How to build the CSS, the JS and the documentation?

 First of all, you need to make sure, that you have everything important installed.
 Run this command to set up the development environment: